Louise de La Vallière: Religious turn and Réflexions sur la miséricorde de Dieu

-After her conversion, a confessor wanted to allow her to take communion immediately, but she refused, finding herself ‘unworthy’.
-The second wife of Monsieur, Elizabeth Charlotte of the Palatinate recounts questioning La Vallière about why she remained a ‘suivante’ (a servant or companion) of Montespan.
-She replied that she wished to ‘do penance [...] suffer[ing] what was most painful for her, to share the King's heart [with another woman] and see herself despised by him [...], offer[ing] all her pains to God as atonement for her past sins; for, since her sins had been public, her penance had to be public too’.
-Courtiers saw her new religiousness as a hypocritical ploy to achieve material gains from the King.
-Her potential marriage was mentioned again, possibly to Lauzun.
-In late June 1670, Madame died.
+In late June 1670, Henretta of England died.
 She agonised for a long time and believed that she had been poisoned.
 La Vallière was present at her deathbed.
-In her last hours, she was told by a canon, Nicolas Feuillet, that ‘all [her] life had been but sin’, and she repented publicly.
-When she complained of excruciating pain, Feuillet told her to embrace the suffering and think of God.
+In her last hours, she was told by canon Nicolas Feuillet, that "all [her] life had been but sin", and she repented publicly.
+When she complained of excruciating pain, Feuillet told her to embrace it and think of God.
 Courtiers remained under the impression of Madame's sudden death and her repentance for a long time.

+After her conversion, La Vallière was allowed to take communion immediately, but she refused, finding herself "unworthy".
+The second wife of Monsieur, Elizabeth Charlotte of the Palatinate recounts questioning La Vallière about why she remained a "suivante" (a servant or companion) of Montespan.
+She replied that she wished to "do penance [...] suffer[ing] what was most painful for her, to share the King's heart [with another woman] and see herself despised by him [...], offer[ing] all her pains to God as atonement for her past sins; for, since her sins had been public, her penance had to be public too".
+Courtiers saw her new religiousness as a hypocritical ploy for achieve material gain.
+Her potential marriage was mentioned again, possibly to Lauzun.